35 Curious Vaping Statistics & Facts to Spark Your Interest

 The modular e-cigarette market is the largest segment of the overall e-cigarette market, mainly driven by the fact that these devices are easily customizable, allowing the quick change of flavors and the amount of vapor generated.

-In terms of brands, JUUL led the pack with a 75% share of the US e-cigarette market, vaping statistics from 2019 show.
+In terms of brands, JUUL led the pack with a 75% share of the US e-cigarette market, vaping statistics from 2019 show, while in 2020, it accounted for 63% of the sales.

 (Johns Hopkins Medicine)